 Prepping the wood to build your dog kennel

 Naturally you’ll be starting from the bottom up (basics in architecture 😉).
 As we mentioned, you’ll want to ensure there’s adequate room for lying down and turning around.
-Also, if pooch is still young, you need enough room for them to grow and still fit into their beloved den.
+Also, if your dog is still young, you need enough room for them to grow and still fit into their DIY kennel.

 Floor panel